Author guidelines

 Specifications: The graphical abstract should have a clear start and end, reading from top to bottom or left to right.
 Please omit unnecessary distractions as much as possible.

 - Image size: minimum of 800x450 pixels (WxH) and a minimum resolution of 300 dpi.
-If a larger image is sent, then please use the same ratio: 16 wide x 9 high.
-Please note that your image will be scaled proportionally to fit in the available window in TOC; a 200x112 pixel rectangle.
-Please be sure that the quality of an image cannot be increased by changing the resolution from lower to higher, but only by rescanning or exporting the image with a higher resolution, which can be set in usual "settings" option.
+If a larger image is sent, please use the same ratio: 16:9 wide x high.
+Please note that your image will be scaled proportionally to fit in the available window in TOC, a 200x112 pixel rectangle.
+Please be sure that the quality of an image cannot be increased by changing the resolution from lower to higher, but only by rescanning or exporting the image with a higher resolution, which can be set in the usual "settings" option.

 - File type: JPG and PNG only.